 The thrillers are the beautiful Echeveria “Black Prince”* and Aeonium “Pinwheel”* and “Zwartkop”* that pop out of the door and sides of the birdcage.
 The filler plant is Crassula “Campfire”* that I set inside the basket.
 The spiller is Sedum spurium “Elizabeth” planted in the bottom of the cage draping down over the sides.
 This variety will turn a brilliant red when the weather gets colder.
 I added a few more decorative succulents in the center for additional color: Sedum “Coppertone”* added a bright pop of orange.
 I also added Sedum “Frosty Morn” and Echeveria “Painted Echeveria”* to fill in the space and hold the roots of the other succulents in place.

 *A big thank you to Proven Winners for providing these plants for this project!

 To make the planter, start by tucking the draping sedum roots in the soil and pulling the foliage through the cage’s holes.
 Next, add the filler in the center of the planter and place a bit more soil around it.
 Plant the decorative thriller succulents through the door and the gaps in the sides of the birdcage.
 It’s a bit tricky to add them in, but you can use floral pins to hold them in place until they settle in.

 When your design is completed, give it a thorough watering to ensure that the roots adapt to their new home.
 After it is established, wait for the soil to become mostly dry, then water thoroughly by soaking the bottom of the birdcage into a few inches of water and allowing it to sit for one hour to absorb.
 Remove from the water and let drain for 30 minutes before hanging back up so that it doesn’t become too heavy for the branch it is suspended from.

 As with hanging baskets, a birdcage planter will tend to dry out quickly, especially in hot summer months.
-Luckily, succulents are drought-tolerant and can handing a bit of that.
+Luckily, succulents are drought tolerant and can handle a bit of that.
 For more tips on how to care for succulents please see this post: